Casks of wine

 And similar to New Jersey, Alaska has production limits for breweries and distilleries.
 In order to be eligible for the manufacturer direct shipment license, a brewery cannot produce more than 300,000 barrels in total of brewed beverages, and a distillery cannot produce more than 50,000 proof gallons of distilled spirits annually.

-Out-of-state retailers were allowed to ship directly to consumers in Alaska prior to the Title 4 Rewrite, when Alaska didn’t regulate shipping from out-of-state.
+Out-of-state retailers were allowed to ship directly to consumers in Alaska prior to the Title 4 Rewrite, when Alaska didn’t regulate shipping from out of state.

 Kentucky authorized the direct shipment of wine with the enactment of House Bill 415 in 2020.
 Alabama followed suit on August 1, 2021.
-Whether Delaware, Mississippi, or Utah will ever authorize DTC wine shipping remains to be seen.

 Delaware

-Delaware allows residents who legally purchase beer, wine, or spirits from a manufacturer at the premises to carry the alcohol home themselves or arrange for shipment personally.
-Additionally, any out-of-state brewery or winery holding a Delaware Direct Shipper license may accept orders from Delaware residents and ship wine or beer to a licensed Delaware wholesaler for customer pick-up.
+Additionally, any out-of-state brewery or winery holding a Delaware Direct Shipper license may accept orders from Delaware residents and ship wine or beer to a licensed Delaware wholesaler for customer pickup.
 Shipping to a Delaware residence is prohibited.

 For years, Delaware lawmakers have been seeking to authorize DTC shipments.
 Recent legislation includes House Bill 262, introduced in July 2023.
 To date, all such efforts have failed.